NOTES BASED ON ACTUAL EXPERIENCE OF DEMAND MANAGEMENT, AWAY FROM AN ACADEMIC VIEW OF THIS

 Therefore, our action plan should include going through the necessary consolidation of IT demand management tools.
 And should also include having a plan to extend that consolidation to the rest of the company.
 Starting with those business units (Facilities, Operations, General Services, etc.) that have been working closely with IT and that have experience in managing this type of service.

-At Xeridia, as an Atlassian Gold Solution Partner, we have been doing this kind of integration for years, for clients from various sectors, using Influunt, our demand management solution (based on Atlassian’s Jira, Jira Service Desk, Confluence and HipChat products), which can manage all IT demand and can be extended to manage demand across the entire organisation.
+At Xeridia, as an Atlassian Gold Solution Partner, we have been doing this kind of integration for years, for clients from various sectors, using Influunt, our demand management solution (based on Atlassian’s Jira, Jira Service Management, Confluence and Slack products), which can manage all IT demand and can be extended to manage demand across the entire organisation.
 All the information you need can be found by clicking on this link.

 Avelino Carrizo is Head of Financial Services Consulting at Xeridia